First Love (2010 Thai film): Plot

-At the beginning of eighth-grade, Nam and her friends get into a scuffle with her schoolmate, Faye, while signing up for after-school clubs.
+At the beginning of eighth grade, Nam and her friends get into a scuffle with her schoolmate, Faye, while signing up for after-school clubs.
 As a consequence, Nam and her friends are barred from signing up to the popular Thai Dance Club.
 Instead, their English teacher, Teacher Inn, connives them into signing up for the English Drama Club, becoming part of the school production of Snow White in the upcoming school fair.
-To Nam's surprise, she finds Chon working in the production as a stage painter.
-She is then picked by Teacher Inn to play the titular role since she is the best in English in her class.
-She also befriends Pin, a female upperclassman and one of Chon's close friends, who is recruited by Teacher Inn to be the makeup artist for the school play.
-Pin gives Nam a makeover and when she asks for his opinion, Chon only replies that he doesn't see any difference.
+Much to Nam's surprise, she finds Chon working in the production as a stage painter.
+Nam is picked by Teacher Inn to play the titular role since she is the best in English in her class.
+Nam also befriends Pin, a female upperclassman and one of Chon's close friends, who is recruited by Teacher Inn to be the makeup artist for the school play.
+Pin gives Nam a makeover and when she asks for his opinion, Chon only replies that he does not see any difference.
 During rehearsals, Chon saves Nam from falling off the stage.
 On the day of the play, Chon is noticeably absent and Nam assumes he went to see the Thai Dance Club.
-In actuality, he is coerced by the school superintendent to participate in a photography contest that happens to be on the same day as the school fair.
+In fact, he is forced by the school superintendent to participate in a photography contest that happens to be on the same day as the school fair.
 Later at the backstage, she sees an apple with a bite in it left on her station with a note saying that they tasted the apple and it isn't poisoned.
 Nam quickly becomes a hot topic in their school when footage of her performance is shown at the school cafeteria.
 Meanwhile, Chon's childhood friend, Top, transfers to their school in the middle of the year.
 After seeing Nam in the school play, Top falls in love at first sight.